-In the context of this work, we focused on Ensemble ML models, namely RF, Stacking, Bagging, Voting and RotF, to accurately capture the probability of breast cancer occurrence based on critical biochemical indexes.
+In the context of this work, we focused on ensemble ML models, namely RF, Stacking, Bagging, Voting and Rotation Forest, to accurately predict subjects with a high risk of breast cancer occurrence based on critical biochemical indexes.
 Our models were compared based on the accuracy, precision, recall and AUC metrics to reveal the most suitable one for distinguishing between patients and non-patients.
-The experimental results showed that the RotF model prevailed over the others achieving accuracy, precision and recall equal to 82% and an AUC of 87.4% after the SMOTE technique with 10-fold cross-validation.
+The experimental results showed that the Rotation Forest model prevailed over the others achieving accuracy, precision and recall equal to 82% and an AUC of 87.4% after the SMOTE technique with 10-fold cross-validation.
 In future work, we intend to follow an alternative path for detecting cancerous tumours by focusing on X-ray images and, thus exploiting efficient processing techniques from Computer Vision, Image Processing and Deep Learning.